-Students who do not wish to complete the thesis option for the MSCJ with Concentration in Theory and Research degree will be required to complete a series of cumulative reflective essays Students who choose this option will complete three cumulative reflective essays, one for each of the following courses:
+Students who do not wish to complete the thesis option for the MSCJ with Concentration in Theory and Research degree will be required to complete a series of cumulative reflective essays.
+Students who choose this option will complete three cumulative reflective essays, one for each of the following courses:

-CJUS 5600 Criminological Theory CJUS 5700 Research Methodologies CJUS 5750 Criminal Justice Statistics
+CJUS 5600 - Criminological Theory

+CJUS 5700 - Research Methodologies

+CJUS 5750 - Criminal Justice Statistics

 Students should review the texts and articles assigned for each class as they begin thinking about the essay.
-Students should also review the cumulative essay instructions in order to assist with the writing process.
-The instructions are located at the end of this policy manual, as well as on our webpage.

-Following the start of the semester when enrolled in CJUS 5750, CJUS 5600, and/or CJUS 5700 students will receive an email from MSCJ-Advising@unt.edu reminding them the cumulative essay will be due upon completion of the course as well as the writing expectations, and the deadline for submission.
-Essays are due the Friday before the following semester begins.
-The cumulative essay can be submitted anytime between the conclusion of the course and the specified submission due date.
-Cumulative essay submissions must be sent from students' UNT email address to MSCJ-Advising@unt.edu.
+Students should also review the cumulative essay guidelines in order to assist with the writing process.
+The instructions are located below as well as on our webpage.
+Following the start of the semester when enrolled in CJUS 5600, CJUS 5700, and/or CJUS 5750, students will receive an email from MSCJ-Advising@unt.edu reminding them the cumulative essay will be due upon completion of the course as well as the writing expectations, and the deadline for submission.